UCF/UCF-Announcements-Django/README.md

 `podman machine start`

+4. Edit the .env.templ file to uncomment the ALLOWED_HOSTS and STATIC_ROOT options

-4. Build the container image
+5. Build the container image

 `podman build -t announcements .`

-5. Run the container
+6. Run the container

 `podman run -ti -p 8000:8000 announcements`

-6. Make changes to the repository and repeat steps 4-6 as necessary
+7. Make changes to the repository and repeat steps 5-7 as necessary

 ## Installation on machine without a container